IGELsociety/IGEL_website/content/about-us.md

 The principal responsibilities of the Society are to:

-- Disseminate information about empirical studies of literature (through its journal and by organising biennial conferences);
+- Disseminate information about empirical studies of literature (through its journal and by organising conferences);

 - Facilitate personal contact and collaboration among individuals around the world who are engaged in empirical literary research; and